modenaxe/MuscleParamOptimizer/README.md

 The idea consists in mapping the normalized muscle contractile conditions from these reference models to those of personalised models, i.e. linearly scaled or fully subject-specific, for the same joint angles and muscle activation levels.
 In this respect, the algorithm is a generalization of method proposed by _Winby et al. (2008)_ for the knee-spanning muscles.

 ## Considered Cases
-* **Scaled generic model**: a [generic model](https://github.com/modenaxe/MuscleParamOptimizer/tree/master/Example1/MSK_Models) published by _Hamner et al. (2010)_ was scaled linearly to the size of an individual to perform a running simulation.
-The muscle parameters are optimized non-linearly using the same generic model as reference model.
+* **Scaled generic model**: a lower limb model was scaled linearly to the size of an individual to [perform a running simulation](https://simtk.org/projects/runningsim) as published by _Hamner et al. (2010)_.
+The muscle parameters of the [obtained model](https://github.com/modenaxe/MuscleParamOptimizer/tree/master/Example1/MSK_Models) were then optimized non-linearly using the original generic model as reference model.
 * **Subject-specific model**: a [model of the lower limb](https://github.com/modenaxe/MuscleParamOptimizer/tree/master/Example2/MSK_Models) was built from scratch using the LHDL cadaveric dataset and its muscle parameters were estimated and validated using the [lower limb model](https://simtk.org/projects/lowlimbmodel09) of _Arnold et al. (2010)_ as reference model.

 ## MATLAB Scripts